chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 Armor ignores damage from one attack of the wearer's choosing, then must be replaced.

-Laser weapons shoot beams of focused light, and render conventional armor is useless.
+Laser weapons shoot beams of focused light, and render conventional armor useless.

 ## Skirmish Actions
 ### Talking